NixOS/rfcs/rfcs/0140-simple-package-paths.md

 All of these questions are in scope to be addressed in future discussions in the [Nixpkgs Architecture Team](https://nixos.org/community/teams/nixpkgs-architecture.html):

+- Expose an API to get access to the package functions directly, without calling them
-- Add a meta tagging system to packages as a replacement for the package categories.
+- Add a meta tagging or categorization system to packages as a replacement for the package categories.
 Maybe `meta.tags` with `search.nixos.org` integration.
+Maybe https://repology.org/ integration.
+See also https://github.com/NixOS/rfcs/pull/146.
 - Making the filetree more human-friendly by grouping files together by "topic" rather than technical delineations.
   For instance, having a package definition, changelog, package-specific config generator and perhaps even NixOS module in one directory makes work on the package in a broad sense easier.
 - This RFC only addresses the top-level attribute namespace, aka packages in `pkgs.<name>`, it doesn't do anything about package sets like `pkgs.python3Packages.<name>`, `pkgs.haskell.packages.ghc942.<name>`, which may or may not also benefit from a similar auto-calling
 - Improve the semantics of `callPackage` and/or apply a better solution, such as a module-like solution
+- Potentially establish an updateScript standard to avoid problems like, relates to Flakes too
 - What to do with different versions, e.g. `wlroots = wlroots_0_14`?
 This goes into version resolution, a different problem to fix
 - What to do about e.g. `libsForQt5.callPackage`?
 This goes into overrides, a different problem to fix
 - What about aliases like `jami-daemon = jami.jami-daemon`?